m5stack/Other_Examples-Core2_for_AWS/Amazon_Connect-Agent_Status/README.md

 ## Getting Started
 ### Pre-requisites
 In order to execute this example, you'll need to have your environment setup.
-The best way have the necessary tools to compile and install the device firmware, AWS CLI configuration setup, validate your setup, and get familiar with key concepts is to complete the two tutorials in the official AWS IoT EduKit content first, and then install the AWS Cloud Development Kit (CDK):
+The best way to have the necessary tools to compile and install the device firmware, AWS CLI configuration setup, validate your setup, and get familiar with key concepts is to complete the two tutorials in the official AWS IoT EduKit content first, and then install the AWS Cloud Development Kit (CDK):

 1) [Getting Started tutorial](https://edukit.workshop.aws/en/getting-started.html)
 2) [Cloud Connected Blinky tutorial](https://edukit.workshop.aws/en/blinky-hello-world.html)